Hike to the summit of Sam Knob, catching sweeping summit views and exploring a beautiful, wildflower-filled meadow just off the Blue Ridge Parkway.

-The Sam Knob Trail treks through a large, wildflower-filled, grassy meadow that’s nestled between Sam Knob and a neighboring mountain, Black Balsam Knob.
-The trail then scales Sam Knob through a forest full of fern, gnarly-branched mountain laurel and lichen-covered birch.
-Nearing the mountain’s summit, views of the surrounding peaks open along the trail, the air tinged with the fresh, sweet scent of sun-drenched black balsam trees.
-And at the summit, generously sized, sculpted, folded rock outcrops offer a great place to soak up some stunning views and a bit of high-elevation sun.
+The hike to the summit explores a wide, wildflower-filled, grassy meadow that’s easily one of the most scenic in Western NC.
+The trail then scales the mountain, climbing through a forest full of fern, gnarly-branched mountain laurel, and lichen-covered birch.
+Nearing the mountaintop, views of the surrounding peaks open along the trail, the air tinged with the fresh, sweet scent of sun-drenched balsam fir.
+And at the summit, generously sized, sculpted, folded rock outcrops offer a perfect place to soak up some stunning views and a bit of high-elevation sun.

-The hike departs from the Sam Knob trailhead, located at the end of Black Balsam Knob Road off the Blue Ridge Parkway at MP 420 (view maps and driving directions).
+The hike departs from a trailhead located at the end of Black Balsam Knob Road off the Blue Ridge Parkway at MP 420 (view maps and driving directions).
 (It’s a shared trailhead with the Ivester Gap Trail, which departs northeast from the same parking area.)
-The hike trails northwest from the parking area on a wide, gravel road, dipping elevation.
-Head-high wildflowers line the trail in warm-weather months, stretching toward sunlight under the forest canopy.
+The hike departs northwest, following a wide, gravel road on a gradual descent.
+Tall wildflowers line the trail in warm-weather months, stretching toward sunlight under the forest canopy.

-The hike catches views of Sam Knob at .25 mile, the forest opening to wide vistas of the grassy meadow ahead.
-Blackberries, ripe in mid-summer months, line the trail before the landscape opens to wide grasslands.
-The hike treks over course gravel, then a stretch of wood stairs and boardwalk, as the trail arcs westbound.
-Gently rolling meadow littered with scores of wildflowers extends far into the distance, ending at the forest just below Sam Knob.
+The hike catches views of Sam Knob at .25 mile as the forest opens to vast vistas of the grassy meadow ahead.
+Blackberries line the trail in mid-summer months before the landscape opens to extensive grasslands.
+The hike treks over course gravel, then a stretch of wooden stairs and boardwalks, as the trail arcs westbound.
+Gently rolling meadows and scores of wildflowers extend far into the distance.

 The hike reaches its lowest elevations at .6 mile, exiting the meadow and turning right at a signed intersection.
-The trail begins the climb to the Sam Knob summit, coursing through dense, scraggly trees, mountain laurel and fern, and switching back through a forest of lichen-covered birch.
+The trail begins the climb to the mountain’s summit, coursing through dense, scraggly trees, mountain laurel, and fern, and switching back through a forest of lichen-covered birch.
 The trail arcs through several tight switchbacks, continuing the ascent, before climbing wooden stairs and meeting a break in the treeline.
-Wild blueberries and short, sweet-scented balsam thrive in this sunny landscape just below the Sam Knob summit.
+Wild blueberries and sweet-scented balsam fir thrive in this sunny landscape just below the mountaintop.

 The trail arcs northbound, catching views of the surrounding summits, as the sound of rushing water becomes audible in the distant valley below.
-The hike passes a white rock outcrop at 1.2 miles as the trail nears the summit, the stark white rock brilliantly reflecting the sun.
+The hike passes a white rock outcrop at 1.2 miles as the trail nears the summit.

-Departing the summit, the hike retraces its outbound steps on the Sam Knob Trail, descending from the mountain and crossing back through the open expanses of the grassy meadow.
-The hike reaches the trailhead at 2.5 miles, completing the hike.
+After soaking up the views, this hike retraces its outbound steps to the trailhead, descending from the mountain and crossing back through the open expanses of the grassy meadow.
+The hike reaches the trailhead at 2.5 miles, completing the adventure.

-Finished the Sam Knob Trail, and still have energy (and daylight) left to burn?
-Don’t miss the exceptional trails to waterfalls and through rolling meadow at nearby Graveyard Fields, located on the Blue Ridge Parkway at MP 418.
+Have some energy (and daylight) left to burn?
+Don’t miss the excellent hike to waterfalls and through rolling meadows at nearby Graveyard Fields, located on the Blue Ridge Parkway at MP 418.
 Further east, cascading waterfalls tumble into cool, crystal-clear pools at Skinny Dip Falls, located at MP 417.
 And to the west, outstanding views await at the summit of Devil’s Courthouse, located on the Blue Ridge Parkway at MP 422.

-Free (but limited) parking is available at the Sam Knob / Black Balsam Knob trailhead, located at the end of Black Balsam Knob Rd at MP 420 on the Blue Ridge Parkway south of Asheville.
+Free (but limited) parking is available at the trailhead, located at the end of Black Balsam Knob Rd at MP 420 on the Blue Ridge Parkway south of Asheville.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)

 35.325867, -82.881800 // N35 19.552 W82 52.908